jouwdan/jouwdan/README.md

 A web tech & open source enthusiast based in Co Laois, Ireland.
 I am currently a Software Developer I, CXE at Charles River Labs & a maintainer of the [Tutors Open Source Project](https://github.com/tutors-sdk/tutors).

-- Co-hosted a workshop at NodeConf EU (2023)
+- Co-hosted a workshop at NodeConf EU (Nov 2023)
-- Founded Portlaoise Tech Meetup (2023)
+- Founded Portlaoise Tech Meetup (Oct 2023)
-- Graduated with a HDip in Computer Science, First Class Honours from SETU Waterford.
+- Graduated with a HDip in Computer Science, First Class Honours from SETU Waterford (Oct 2023)
-- Spoke at GDG Glasgow Google DevFest (2022)
+- Spoke at GDG Glasgow Google DevFest (Nov 2022)
   - Talk on the Tutors Open Source Project
   - Talk available [here](https://www.youtube.com/watch?v=9j25w4Zrucg)
-- Attended NodeConf EU (2022)
+- Attended NodeConf EU (Oct 2022)

-In addition to my studies and professional pursuits, I am also a hobbyist photographer.
-My photos have been viewed over 15.5 million times on Unsplash, and has been used by major companies such as Yahoo, MIT, TechCrunch, and Lifewire.
+In addition to my professional pursuits, I am also a hobbyist photographer.
+My photos have been viewed over 18 million times on Unsplash, and has been used by major news outlets such as Yahoo, Buzzfeed, MIT, TechCrunch, Towards Data Science and Lifewire.

 ### Contact Me